Aryamirsepasi/ProseKeyAI/README.md

 ## Credits
 - As previously said this project wouldn't be possible without the original WritingTools Project by Jesai Tarun @theJayTea. (https://github.com/theJayTea/WritingTools)
+- Huge Thanks to AIProxy Team (https://github.com/lzell/AIProxySwift) for offering the best way to add ai provider support to iOS apps.
 - Suggestions and ideas of @Joaov41 made this project much better and more functional.
 Specifically they helped me with adding automatic text detection (under 200 characters) to the app.